MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/plan-your-content.md

 - Update inaccurate or out of date titles and descriptions, including tool, site, or team name changes

-- Review queries with low click-through rates and determine if the bookmark or Q&amp;A content needs to be updated
+- Review queries with low click-through rates and determine if the bookmark or Q&A content needs to be updated

 - Review SharePoint Online and on-premises search queries, including popular or top queries, abandoned queries, and no queries to understand what users search for and where there are gaps